carpentries-incubator/workflows-nextflow/_episodes/01-getting-started-with-nextflow.md

 ## work directory

-By default the pipeline results are cached by default in the directory `work` where the pipeline is launched.
+By default the pipeline results are cached in the directory `work` where the pipeline is launched.

 ~~~
 work/